 To read a related article on my early activities in high speed photography Click here!

-see more photographs in "exhibits" page in my website and also text files under "articles".
+see more photographs in the "EXHIBITS" page in my website and also over 100 how-to texts under "ARTICLES".

-Anyway, you can get an idea of the kinds of things that I have been engaged with in the past by taking a look at my latest summary of activities or the one from 2010 or 2008 or 2005 or 2004 or 2003 or 2002 or 2001 or 2000 or 1999 or the one from 1998.
+Anyway, you can get an idea of the kinds of things that I used to be engaged with in the past by taking a look at my latest summary of activities or the one from 2010 or 2008 or 2005 or 2004 or 2003 or 2002 or 2001 or 2000 or 1999 or the one from 1998.
 However, in late 2009 due to "stuff" it became apparent that my activities teaching and promoting the school and helping others succeed were not doing much good and shortly thereafter I decided to retire.
 On the other hand, you may be interested in one I call mymy ill-fated 1975 report which was to be my last one in my previous life in a now-closed college.
 It might give you a glimpse of the reason I left that college.

 Or, since eventually I decided to only do the annual summaries instead of keeping up my resume you may still be interested in taking a look at a "historical document" that I really have not taken the trouble to update properly since about the early to mid 1990s and that is what might be called my "resume" and here is a general, narrative-type biography concentrating mostly on education, play and work.
-By the way, if you want to read up on what my academic "career" entailed in the '60s here is a link to an unofficial transcript.
+By the way, if you want to read up on what my academic "career" entailed in the '60s here is a link to an unofficial undergraduate and graduate transcript.

 I've had a long-term association (founded the group in 1987) with the Technical Photography Student Association, an organization representing all the students within the host program I looked after for more than 20 years.
 To find out what I think about the group here is a file that I wrote about TPSA some time ago.
-I also try to stay in touch with graduates of the program.
+To this day I try to stay in touch with graduates of the program.
 I no longer go through institutional email to do this but rather communicate with almost 300 grads of the Imaging and Photographic Technology (previously Technical Photography) program on a periodic basis making them aware of possible employment opportunities and communicating as it should be done between friends.

-To see a sample of what I try to teach choose HS/TL for an article describing in detail my High Speed/Time Lapse course or select course outlines for detailed descriptions of this and most of my other courses.
+To see a sample of what I used to try (!!) to teach choose HS/TL for an article describing in detail rather unique my High Speed/Time Lapse course.

 A fun project was the making of photographs during the January 2000 total lunar eclipse.
 To read about this and see a couple of the resulting photographs just choose eclipse!